Benny-900906/OpenMarkdownPDF/README.md

 ## Technologies

-- **React**: A JavaScript library for building user interfaces.
+- **React.js**: A JavaScript library for building user interfaces.
 - **Tailwind CSS**: A utility-first CSS framework for rapid UI development.
-- **[Other Dependencies](): List any additional libraries, tools, or dependencies you've used in your project.
+- **Zustand**: A state management library for React that provides a more simple and flexible way to manage the state of the application compared to Redux.

+## Dependencies

+- **jsPDF**: A popular JavaScript library for generating PDF documents in web applications.
+- **html2canvas**: A JavaScript library that allows you to capture and convert HTML elements and the content of a web page into an image or a canvas.

 ## Getting Started